top of page

 SAFETY INFORMATION

-The location where the AirTub is installed and operated must meet specific requirements:
+The location where your AirTub will be installed and operated must meet specific criteria:

-• For indoor installations, the area must be properly ventilated.
+• If placed indoors, the room must be well ventilated.

-Failure to follow these guidelines may result in damage to the unit due to improper use, and will void the warranty.
+• Failure to follow these instructions may result in equipment damage due to misuse and will void the warranty.

 Electrical Safety

-• Warning: Do not connect or operate the ice bath in a power outlet if the electrical panel of your home or the location where you are using the device is not equipped with a Residual Current Device (RCD) or Ground Fault Circuit Interrupter (GFCI) and proper grounding.
-According to the law, all homes and facilities must be equipped with an RCD/GFCI anti-electrocution system in their electrical panels.
-If your electrical panel does not include such a system, do not plug in the ice bath until you contact a licensed electrician to install the appropriate safety device.
+• Warning: Do not plug in or operate the IceBath unless the electrical panel in your location is equipped with a Residual Current Device (RCD) – also known as a Ground Fault Circuit Interrupter (GFCI) – and proper grounding.
+By law and for your own safety, all homes and facilities must have RCD/GFCI protection installed in their main electrical panels.
+If you are unsure what this means, or if your panel does not include this protection, do not connect your IceBath.
+Instead, consult a licensed electrician to install the necessary safety device.

 • Never operate the system without water.
-Ensure the Tub and circulation system are fully filled before powering on the chiller.
+Make sure the tub and water circulation system are fully filled before turning on the chiller.

 • Never operate the chiller without connecting the water pump.
-Ensure the pump’s power cable is connected before starting the chiller.
-If the pump cable is disconnected, immediately turn off the main power switch of the chiller.
+Make sure the pump power cable is plugged in before starting the chiller.
+If the pump cable becomes unplugged during operation, immediately turn off the chiller’s main power switch.

 • Do not operate the system with closed valves.
-Always ensure water circulation is active and valves are open before starting the chiller.
+Ensure there is active water circulation and that the valves are open before using the system.

-• Do not place the chiller in direct sunlight or in a high-temperature environment (e.g., room temperature above 35°C or a sealed space), as this may cause slow refrigeration or failure.
+• Do not place the chiller in direct sunlight or in high-temperature areas (e.g. room temperature above 35°C or small, unventilated spaces), as this can cause slow cooling or equipment failure.

-• Keep the chiller away from direct water contact and ensure proper ventilation to prevent overheating.
+Keep the chiller away from direct contact with water and ensure proper ventilation to avoid overheating.

-• Place the inflatable Tub on a smooth surface free of sharp objects.
-Avoid overinflating and inspect regularly for damage.
+Place the tub on a flat surface, away from sharp objects.
+Avoid over-inflation and regularly check for damage.

 Supervision